qooxdoo/qooxdoo/docs/desktop/widget/textarea.md

 ## Description

 The TextArea is like a TextField, but for longer text input.
-So the TextArea supports a automatic wrap around which can be deactivated, when it is undesired.
+So the TextArea supports an automatic wrap around which can be deactivated, when it is undesired.

 ## Demos